Ameobea/homepage/notes/content/posts/anker-usb-hub-not-connecting-m1-mac.md

 date = "2023-11-06T12:02:42-08:00"
 +++

-I have an Anker USB hub that I use with my work laptop - an M1 Mac Pro.
+I have an Anker USB hub that I use with my work laptop - an M1 MacBook Pro.
 I use it to plug in two USB-A peripherals (mouse and keyboard) as well as to plug in a HDMI monitor.
 The hub itself connects to my laptop via USB-C. In addition to the hub, I also have a second HDMI monitor, a USB-C internet adapter, wired headphones, and my charging cable connected to the laptop.

 ![A photograph of an Anker USB hub with two USB-A cables plugged into it in the front as well as an HDMI cable plugged into it in the back.
 It has a circular white light on the front right which is illuminated.](https://i.ameo.link/bn2.jpg)